virshah24/aml-mlops-ent-vshah/README.md

 ### **INFO: Please visit the following repository to get started with Github Actions for AML: https://github.com/machine-learning-apps/ml-template-azure**.
 The repository gets actively maintained and monitored.
+Thanks you.

 # ML Ops with GitHub Actions and AML